 1. The cloud migration scenario should be established

 Do you want to do a full or partial migration to the cloud?
 Or maybe remain on-premise with backups to the cloud?
+Which cloud should you choose: public cloud, private cloud or a hybrid one?
 That’s something that should be decided at an early stage, alongside identifying the business needs.

 2. Identify your needs